Dog Bite Lawyers in NJ & NY

 - Document the injuries: Take photographs of the injury immediately after the bite and throughout the healing process.
 Keep a record of all medical treatments, expenses, and any time missed from work.

 We handle dog bite cases on a contingency-fee-basis.
 This means you pay no attorneys' fees until we recover money for you through settlement or collected judgment.
 We represent clients in cases involving guard dogs, pit bulls, lease law violations, and other animals.
-If you or your child has been the victim of an attack, call us today.
+If you or your child has been the victim of a dog attack, call us today.

 Call (201) 461-1111 or reach us online for a free consultation with a Fort Lee dog bite attorney.